Wednesday, January 15 — start of class.

 - You may use any style of music.

-- You may use any sounds available in the Garage Band program, but you must include at least one of each type of sound: real instruments and software instruments.
+- You may use any sounds available in the Garage Band program, but you must include at least two of each type of the following: real instruments and software instruments.
+(The real instrument parts may use drum and percussion instruments that you play on the keyboard, but not the “drummer” parts except as noted below.)

 - The finished project must be between 30 and 60 seconds long.
 (Garage Band can display both clock time and musical time.
 Use the clock time display to check the duration of your piece, not the music time – e.g “bars and beats” – display.)
 There is a grade penalty for projects that are either too long or too short.